 Instructions to the editor: please add the following sentence to Line 28, Page 49 in the subclause 9.4.2.317 Sensing Measurement Parameters element in D0.3 as shown below:

+The CSI Variation Threshold subfield indicates the threshold set by the sensing initiator for the threshold-based reporting phase in the corresponding TB sensing measurement instances.
+The values of the CSI Vairation Threshold subfield are defined in Table x-xx (CSI Variation Threshold subfield Definition).

+Table x-xx CSI Variation Threshold subfield Definition